General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- Duo Gnarles Barkley had a huge hit in 2006 with Crazy, but what’s the name of the singer?
+- Duo Gnarles Barkley had an enormous hit in 2006 with Loopy, however what’s the identify of the singer?

-- Girls Aloud released their first single in 2002, Sound of the Underground.
-Name all the members.
+- Ladies Aloud launched their first single in 2002, Sound of the Underground.
+Identify all of the members.

-- In which year did Taylor Swift release her debut single, Love Story?
+- Wherein 12 months did Taylor Swift launch her debut single, Love Story?

 Answers